 Household data: each household selected into the survey will have a unique identifier, and each member of the selected household will constitute one record in the dataset.
 Data obtained at the household level include information from the household roster and basic information about the household, such as ownership of livestock and durable goods, a household wealth index, as well as characteristics of the dwelling unit, including wall, floor and roof material, water sources, and sanitation facilities.

 Individual Female data: data include individual records for each eligible female identified in the household roster of selected households.
-Included are measures of education; marriage; fertility and fertility preferences; family planning access, choice, and use; quality of family planning services; exposure to family planning media messages, and water, sanitation, and hygiene related information.
+Included are measures of education; marriage; fertility and fertility preferences; family planning access, choice, and use; quality of family planning services; and exposure to family planning media messages.
 The family planning data collected are confined to those needed for FP2020 indicators.

 2. Service Delivery Point